Choosing a magnet for magnet fishing!

 It’s a tough question to answer and before you proceed you should consider a few things first.

-Want to pull pretty much everything out then opt for something with a higher pull.
-Do remember though if the item is heavy you may need a friend or two to help you or some form of a winch.
+If you want to pull pretty much everything out then opt for something with a higher pull.
+Do remember though if the item is heavy you may need a friend or two to help you or some form of a winch to assist you.

 As the hobby grows manufacturers are creating magnets with a much higher pull strength to meet the demands.

 They’ve even now started producing double-sided magnets this gives a better coverage when dragging your magnet across the bed.

 Magnets start very small with a pull strength of approximately 65lb these are perfect for children to use or if you’re only wanting to attract small metallic items.

 The most powerful magnet I have seen so far is around 4200 lbs.
 This is, of course, a double-sided magnet with a combined pull power.
 Each side has around 2400lbs strength.